-Shareholder and information meetings increased by \$14,729 in the current twelve-month period due mainly due to an increase in costs related to attendance at conferences and work completed on the Company's website, as the Company undertook increased promotional activities of the acquired Argentinean assets.
+Shareholder and information meetings expense decreased by \$6,555 in the current three-month period due mainly to a decrease in costs related to website maintenance and updates as increased work was required in the comparative three-month period in order to integrate the newly acquired Argentinean assets.

-Regulatory and transfer agent fees have increased in the current twelve-month period due mainly to filing fees associated with the private placement and costs associated with the addition of non-executive director.
+Regulatory and transfer agent fees have increased in the current three-month period due mainly to increased costs related to the annual general meeting when compared to that of the prior comparative period.